k9securityio/cedar-py/README.md

 ## Using the library
 Releases of `cedarpolicy` will be available on PyPi soon.
 For now, if you'd like to use the library, you can build a release locally and install it with `pip`.

+If you used `make quick` above, the `cedarpolicy` module will already be installed.
+You can also use `make release` to build a release locally.

 The release process will build a wheel and output it into `target/wheels/`

 You can install that file with pip, e.g.: